Here's what you need to know...

-He'd pose alone and he'd pose with his peers at Gold's Gym Venice, including Franco Columbo, Dave Draper, and Frank Zane.
+He'd pose alone and he'd pose with his peers at Gold's Gym Venice.
 Hell, in Pumping Iron, he even posed with Franco in the shower!
-In short, he'd spend hours hitting poses for every major muscle from every possible angle, sometimes to the point of exhaustion.
+He'd spend hours hitting poses for every major muscle from every possible angle, sometimes to the point of exhaustion.

-The late biomechanist Dr. Mel Siff wrote about the benefits of posing in his seminal text, Supertraining.
+Biomechanist Dr. Mel Siff wrote about the benefits of posing in Supertraining.
 Siff referred to it as "loadless training," noting that Russian scientists used the technique to enhance strength of muscles and connective tissue.

 5. Go Heavy

-This isn't to say that lighter weights aren't useful; instead, the best results are usually seen when heavy, low to moderate rep compound training is combined with lighter, moderate to high rep targeted training.
+This isn't to say that lighter weights aren't useful.
+But the best results are usually seen when heavy, low to moderate rep compound training is combined with lighter, moderate to high rep targeted training.

 If it worked, Arnold incorporated it into his training arsenal.
 For this reason he and his colleagues were ahead of their time, learning through trial and error to employ a variety of methods for maximum muscularity.